 If convicted of assault, your entire life could be changed.
 Whether this is your first offense or you are considered a career criminal under the law, it is more important than ever for you to safeguard your future.
 Do not let your opportunities be taken away by all allegations against you when an assault defense lawyer in Redmond can help you.

 Fight for your freedom and the justice you deserve.
 Turn to a respected assault defense attorney in Redmond, WA from Puget Law Group to build the strongest defense strategy possible based on the circumstances of your case.
-Learn more about how the criminal justice system works and the possible outcomes you could be facing when you contact our office to schedule a confidential consultation.

 Click to contact our Redmond Criminal Defense Lawyers today 253-627-4696